dominik-ilja/delta-desk-notes/Sushchnosti/FIN Searches/Meetings/FIN Searches - Meetings.md

 - [86ade11z2 - remove about section from specific mandates - to do (FIN Searches - External Issue Submissions)](https://app.clickup.com/t/86ade11z2)
     - Mikhail had a question about this, "do we need to hide 'about' for all mandates records? they asked to add this a month ago"
 - [86ade1tm7 - Can't tag newly added plan contact in news - to do (FIN Searches - External Issue Submissions)](https://app.clickup.com/t/86ade1tm7) - Hey Gar, could you demonstrate this issue for us?
+-  [86adneeuu - Mandates from prior day are included in current day's export - to do (FIN Searches - External Issue Submissions)](https://app.clickup.com/t/86adneeuu) - Mikhail and Bao were not able to reproduce this issue.

 **Follow-up**

 - [86adadayb - company office HQ updates - client review (FIN Searches - External Issue Submissions)](https://app.clickup.com/t/86adadayb) - Have you been experiencing any issues with updating head quarters since we last talked?
+- 13F data

 ## Friday, November 21, 2025